dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 - Reilly, Maura.
 2018.
 "What is Curatorial Activism?"
 In Curatorial Activism: Towards an Ethics of Curating.
 Thames & Hudson.
 - Wagoner, Maya M. 2020.
 “Critical Community Technology Pedagogy.”
 Medium (blog).
 February 28, 2020. https://medium.com/@mayawagon/critical-community-technology-pedagogy-15c3ce41a22c

+Discussion Question Week Eleven: How do you think Web-based curation can be used to advance community activism?
+Note at least two examples from either the readings or other sources in your reply.

 ### Week Twelve: Collaborative Question